hanwool-chruch/church-attendance/README.md

 ## Contact

-For more information on choirzion_v2 please email me. email : gplusit@gmail.com
+For more information on choirzion-demo please email me. email : gplusit@gmail.com